reasonwithoutrestraint/site/Topics.md

 -- Descriptive --

+- Importance of IQ
+- Environmental influences on IQ - flynn effect, gene-environment interactions cause increasing heridity with age, groups that have changed IQ)
-Race and IQ
+- Race and IQ
+- Race and Crime
-Group Success
+- Group Success

 More Unneeded Disputes
 - Cause of racial IQ gaps